hamdouni/myDwm/README.md

   * shift + ² : toggle into terminal
   * ctrl + shift + ² : create new terminal

+* Vim keybindings (from any mode : insert, normal or visual)
+* Ctrl B : Build Go program
+* Ctrl R : Run Go program
+* Ctrl S : Save the file
+* Ctrl F : Find text
+* Ctrl H : Replace text
+* Ctrl Q : Secure quit
+* Ctrl I : Toggle show invisible characters

 ## Terminal

-It uses st (suckless terminal) with patch alpha for transparency and anysize so the st window take all available place.
+- st (suckless terminal) with patch alpha for transparency and anysize so the st window take all available place.

-Tmux is used as the multiplexer (scroll, splitting, etc...) with prefix CTRL+A to differenciate from remote session on default CTRL+B.
+- Tmux as multiplexer (scroll, splitting, etc...) with prefix CTRL+A to differenciate from remote session on default CTRL+B.

 ## Screen Layout

-You can configure your screen layout by placing a shell file "main.sh" in the folder ".screenlayout" in your home directory.
+Configure your screen layout by placing a shell file "main.sh" in the folder ".screenlayout" in your home directory.
 If the file exists, it will be executed at xinit, and if not, there is a minimal fall back inside the .xinitrc file.

 *TIPS* : you can use arandr to generate the correct screen layout shell command.

 ## HiDPI display

-You can change the dpi value with a .dpi file in your home
+Change the dpi value with a .dpi file in your home

 ```sh
 cat ~/.dpi